nguymin4/react-videocall/README.md

 Video call to your friend without registering.
 Simply send your friend your auto-generated unique ID to make the call.

-The app is "Fire-n-Forget" which means that there is no logging at server-side.
-And everytime you open a new tab, the server give you a totally different unique ID.
+Everytime you open a new tab, the server gives you a totally different unique ID.

 **Front-end Technologies:**